mtkennerly/poetry-dynamic-versioning/README.md

-Since Poetry does not yet officially support plugins (refer to [this issue](https://github.com/sdispater/poetry/issues/693)) as of the time of writing on 2019-06-04, this package takes some novel liberties to make the functionality possible.
+Since Poetry does not yet officially support plugins (refer to [this issue](https://github.com/sdispater/poetry/issues/693)) as of the time of writing on 2019-10-19, this package takes some novel liberties to make the functionality possible.
 As soon as official support lands, this plugin will be updated to do things the official way.

 ## Installation
-Python 3.5 or newer is required.
+Python 3.5 (or newer) and Poetry 0.12.1 (or newer) are required.

 * Run `pip install poetry-dynamic-versioning`
 * Add this to your pyproject.toml: